 Relieving pleural effusion

-Pleural effusion can cause pain, shortness of breath and other complications.
-Medical pleuroscopy can help to remove excess fluid around the lungs and restore more comfortable breathing.
-It can also help to prevent the recurrence of fluid accumulation.
+Pleural effusion may cause pain, shortness of breath and other complications.
+Medical pleuroscopy may help remove excess fluid around the lungs and restore more comfortable breathing.
+It may also help prevent the recurrence of fluid accumulation.

 Learn more about lung cancer treatments